scmacdon/Photo/Readme.md

 + Understand the AWS Photo Analyzer application.
 + Create an IntelliJ project named SpringPhotoAnalyzer.
 + Add the POM dependencies to your project.
 + Create the Java classes.
++ Create the HTML files.
++ Create the Script files.
 + Package the project into a Jar file.
 + Deploy the application to the AWS Elastic Beanstalk.

 ## Prerequisites